viliger2/ExtradimensionaItems/Thunderstore/README.md

 ## Known issues\things
 <details>

-  * Some effects and sounds might not work on third client (as in not server and not client that sound comes from), but as far as functionality everything should be working.
+  * Some effects and sounds might not work on third client (as in not server and not client that it comes from), but as far as functionality everything should be working.
   * Respawn Flag:
     * If MUL-T picks flag as first item, places it and then picks up item without using Retool flag converts back into the item, like if another equipment was picked up.
 It can be resolved by using Retool once with any equipment, at the start MUL-T has one equipment slot, until MUL-T uses Retool at least once with any equipment.
   * Chronoshift: